top of page

 On successful completion of a STAT-approved training course, graduates are eligible to apply for membership of the Society of Teachers of the Alexander Technique (STAT).

 Graduates of some courses (including MATTS) are also eligible to apply for registration with the Complementary and Natural Healthcare Council (CNHC) without further examination.
-CHNC registration is accredited by the Professional Standards Authority (PSA) and is increasingly required for professional practice in healthcare and educational settings.
+CNHC registration is accredited by the Professional Standards Authority (PSA) and is increasingly required for professional practice in healthcare and educational settings.

-Professional and personal outcomes
+Personal and professional outcomes

 The training can therefore be understood both as a professional qualification and as a sustained course of study in its own right.